rrelledge/redislabs-docs/content/rc/concepts/data-persistence.md

 ## Options for configuring data persistence

-The options for persistence in Redis Cloud are:
+The options for persistence in Redis Enterprise Cloud are:

 | **Options** | **Description** |
 |------------|-----------------|